Nutrition & Dietary Supplements

 - Is the supplement banned by the NCAA (some products sold legally are banned by the NCAA)?

-- Is there evidence of safety issue (reports issued by USDA for recalls or unsafe products)?
+- Is there evidence of a safety issue (reports issued by USDA for recalls or unsafe products)?

 - Is there evidence of efficacy?